openstack-charmers/openstack-mojo-specs/README.md

 Mojo uses juju deployer to do the charm deployment.
 When specifying the target to use in the bundle the ${MOJO\_SERIES} environment variable should be used in place of the Ubuntu release version.
-These allows the same spec to be used for deployments on different Ubuntu release.
+This allows the same spec to be used for deployments on different Ubuntu release.

 deploy config=haphase1.yaml delay=0 target=${MOJO\_SERIES}-juno